kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 The project should use a current version of Python
   - Python - [Official Link](https://www.python.org/downloads/)

-Download the installer for
+Download the installer:
   - Windows(.exe)
   -  macOS(.pkg)
   - Linux(use package manager)

 Important(Windows Only)
-- Add Python to Path to avoid manual environment variable setup
+- Click "Python to Path" to avoid manual environment variable setup

 2. Verify Python Installation